cruiztorresj/coursera-algorithms-archetype/README.md

 # coursera-algorithms-archetype

-Maven Archetype to generate a starter project for the Algorithms Course taught by Robert Sedgewick and Keving Wayne, available for free in Coursera.
+Maven Archetype to generate a starter project for the Algorithms Course taught by Robert Sedgewick and Kevin Wayne, available for free in Coursera.

 # Using the Archetype
 You will need to have `algs4.jar` in your local Maven Repository.